-One way VVC is unique among year-of-service programs is all volunteers serve full-time at the Society of St. Vincent de Paul.
-Because VVC members live and work in the same area, they have an unparalleled opportunity to support one another as they grow in faith, friendship and service throughout the year.
+One way VVC is unique among year-of-service programs is all volunteers serve full-time at the St. Vincent de Paul - Cincinnati.
+Because VVC members live and work in the same area, they have an unparalleled opportunity to support one another as they grow in faith, friendship, and service throughout the year.

 VVC members gain professional work experience in a variety of departments at St. Vincent de Paul.